Latest News

 The U.S. has risen to the top in the global LNG exporter rankings thanks to a potent combination of American innovation and full-throated support from the political establishment.
 This narrative suggests that "freedom gas' shipments will continue to climb to all markets over the next few years.

-The U.S. is expected to export a third of its liquefied gas in 2025, compared with the second largest exporter.
-However, due to the high proportion of LNG sales going to Europe, American LNG suppliers are at risk of experiencing rapid volume drops as European consumers reduce gas consumption.
+The U.S. is expected to export liquefied gas in the amount of a third of what the second largest exporter will do by 2025.
+However, due to the high proportion of LNG sales going to Europe, American LNG suppliers are at risk of experiencing rapid drops in volume as European consumers reduce gas consumption.

-Further, the U.S. shares of LNG exports to the region with the highest imports, Asia, are far lower than those from rivals Qatar and Australia.
-These countries enjoy much more affordable shipping times for key markets like Japan, China, and India.
+The U.S. shares of LNG exports to the region with the highest imports, Asia, are far lower than those from Australia and Qatar, who enjoy much more affordable shipping times for key markets like Japan, China, and India.

 Exports will have to increase sharply on key markets outside Europe, where countries like Australia, Malaysia, and Russia already dominate.